ravecrocker/LoE-PrivateServer/README.md

 Some important features are still lacking at the moment :
 - No monsters without server commands.
 - Not as many quests as the official servers.
-- No 'natural' items to collect (flower, gems, ...)
+- No 'natural' items to collect (flowers, gems, ...)

 <h3>Chat commands</h3>
 - /stuck : Reloads and sends you to the spawn.
 Use it if you can't move.